 Figure: RVSM/Nav Performance Log, Final, from Eddie's notes.

-[AC 91-70A, Appendix 2, ¶2.n.(1)] Navigation Accuracy Check.
-When arriving at the destination gate, crews should note any drift or circular error in the LRNS.
-A GPS primary means system normally should not exceed 0.27 NM for the flight.
-Some inertial systems may drift as much as 2 NM per hour.
-Because the present generation of LRNSs is highly accurate, operators should establish a drift tolerance which, if exceeded, would require a write-up in the maintenance log.
-Required Navigation Performance (RNP) requirements demand close monitoring of drift.
+[AC 91-70B, ¶D.2.13.1] When arriving at your destination gate, you should note any drift or circular error in your LRNS.
+1. A GPS primary means system normally should not exceed 0.27 NM for the flight.
+2. Some inertial systems may drift as much as 2 NM per hour.

 [AC 91-70A, ¶3-6.t.]
 At the end of each flight, determine the accuracy of the navigational system to facilitate correction of performance.
 You may perform a check to determine the radial error at the ramp position as soon as the aircraft parks.
 Radial errors for INSs in excess of 2 NM per hour are generally considered excessive (part 121, appendix G).
 Keep records on each individual navigation system performance.